glitchwolfe/justin-and-dragons/README.md

 # To Do

-- Fix width calculation for parallax layers
+- Fix width calculation for parallax layers (in firefox)
 - Change background images depending on the currently active event
 - Add "location" to each event (to determine background)
-- Make Prev/Next Event buttons functional

 # Long-Term To Do's